The Many Sides of Voice Actor Radio: Manga

-A manga adaptation illustrated by Umemi Makimoto was originally serialized in ASCII Media Works' Dengeki Maoh magazine from March 27, 2020, to July 27, 2021, with its chapters compiled in three tankōbon volumes.
+A manga adaptation illustrated by Umemi Makimoto was originally serialized in ASCII Media Works' Dengeki Maoh magazine from March 27, 2020, to July 27, 2021.
 In July 2023, it was announced that the manga would restart serialization and continue to be illustrated by Makimoto.
-The series restarted serialization in Dengeki Maoh on December 26, 2023.
+The series restarted serialization in Dengeki Maoh, publishing eleven chapters from December 26, 2023, to April 25, 2025.
+It continued in Kadokawa's KadoComi website on May 31, 2025, and ended on January 3, 2026.
+Its chapters were compiled in six tankōbon volumes, released from August 2020 to January 2026.